Upgrade your Hexagon Quilt Design - 6 Ways

 I chose hexagons for the very first Inklingo shape collection in 2006 because the impact was so overwhelming.

-There are 6 videos below too.
+There are 6 videos below and many sizes available in the Shop.

 1. Upgrade your hexagons to be more precise.